 - “If you search your company name, it comes up in paid search.”

-By the way, this last red flag is a common trick PPC companies use to show proof of activity.
+By the way, this last red flag is a familiar trick PPC companies use to show proof of activity.
 Company names are very cheap to buy in PPC.
 Who else would be competing for your company name?

 Worried About Your Company?